Qui-Gon held up his hand, stopping his padawan mid-stride.

 It was cold down here.
 The stench of death was strong.
 Countless miners had perished in these corridors.

-When they were two miles deep, Obi-Wan asked skeptically: "How much further?"
+Two miles down, Obi-Wan asked: "How much further?"

 Palmer made a show of examining his map.
 "Not far.
 There's a fork up ahead; we'll follow it right."